dsc-courses/dsc10-2025-wi/syllabus.md

    work for that assignment.
 To avoid this error, make sure to stick around on Gradescope after submission until you see that all tests have passed.

+{: .warning }
-To prevent these issues, it is important that you (1) double-check that you are submitting the right notebook in the right format to Gradescope, and (2) let the autograder run on Gradescope until it shows you under “Public Tests” that all public test cases passed.
+To prevent these issues, it is important that you let the autograder run on Gradescope until it shows you under “Public Tests” that all public test cases passed.
+Do not navigate away from Gradescope until you see this confirmation that your submission was able to be successfully graded!

 If you happen to make one of the above mistakes and you notice it yourself within 48 hours of the deadline, please resubmit your assignment.
 If it is more than 48 hours since the deadline,